 U3A Melbourne City has no paid staff.
 It functions solely through the efforts and contributions of our members, who give generously to our organisation as volunteers, both in running our activities or managing day-to-day running.

 We are always eager to hear from members willing to volunteer in any of the following areas:

 - Accommodation Working Group – sources potential venues within Melbourne City for classes, forums, events and meetings.

 - Activities/Events Manager – sources speakers for forums and lectures, organises events and develops social programs for our members.

 - Committee – the overall body responsible for running U3A Melbourne City.
-There are both office bearers and general committee members.

 - E-Bulletin – produces the fortnightly e-bulletins.

 - Finance Team – responsible for all the financial accounts and records and writing grant applications.